 Crocs are also well known for being extremely comfortable, which is one of the main reasons why hikers choose to wear them.

-When wearing camp shoes that can be worn without socks it helps make them easy to slip on and off when you need to take a break.
+Wearing camp shoes that can be worn without socks, it helps make them easy to slip on and off when you need to take a break.

 Crocs Are Versatile

 Crocs are also very versatile and can be worn in various conditions.
-They can be worn in wet or dry conditions, and are easy to take on and off when you are on the go.
+They can be worn in wet or dry conditions and are easy to take on and off when on the go.

 These are perfect for people who suffer from sweaty feet as the extra airflow will help to keep their feet dry and reduce the amount of foot funk and issues related to keeping your feet enclosed for hours a day for months on end.

-For those who want to express themselves, these shoes are a great way to do so, and for those who want a more subdued look, there are plenty of options as well.
+For those who want to express themselves, these shoes are a great way to do so, and for those who want a more subdued look, there are plenty of options.

 Quick-Drying & Perfect for Water Crossings

-There are going to be times when you are crossing streams or maybe even larger river crossings and the ability to dry quickly is key.
-Crocs will do just that as they are designed to shed water quickly.
+There will be times when you are crossing streams or maybe even larger river crossings, and the ability to dry quickly is key.
+Crocs will do just that, as they are designed to shed water quickly.